jonnonz1/nz-statute-book/acts/public/1991/child-support-act-1991.md

 (4) Without limiting the generality of subsection (3), it is hereby declared that no person to whom this section applies shall be required to produce in any court or tribunal any book or document, or to divulge or communicate to any court or tribunal any matter or thing which that person may acquire or have access to or be given by way of information to which this section applies.
 (5) The certificate referred to in subsection (3) shall be given in the form prescribed by the Commissioner, and shall include the full name, address, and signature of the person giving the certificate and the date on which the certificate is given.
-(6) The certificate referred to in subsection (3) and subsection (5) shall,— (a) where it is given by any persons referred to in paragraph (c) or paragraph (d) of subsection (2), be kept by the department for the time being responsible for the administration of the Social Security Act 1964 as a permanent record; and
+(6) The certificate referred to in subsection (3) and subsection (5) shall,— (a) where it is given by any persons referred to in subsection (2)﻿(d), be kept by Veterans’ Affairs New Zealand as a permanent record; or
   (b) where it is given by any persons referred to in subsection (2)﻿(db) or (e), be kept by the Ministry of Justice as a permanent record; or
   (bb) if it is given by any persons referred to in subsection (2)﻿(dc), be kept by the New Zealand Police as a permanent record; or
   (c) where it is given by any other person referred to in subsection (2), be kept by the Inland Revenue Department as a permanent record.